Nicholas I Kőszegi

 Nicholas (I) Kőszegi (Kőszegi (I.) Miklós, Nikola Gisingovac; died 1299) was a Hungarian influential lord in the second half of the 13th century.
 He was a member of the powerful Kőszegi family.
 He served as Palatine of Hungary at various times between 1275 and 1298.
-He was also Ban of Slavonia twice.
+He was also Ban of Slavonia three times.
 Albeit he participated in several rebellions against the royal power, he proved to be more moderate and conformist than his younger brothers.
 He swore loyalty to Andrew III of Hungary after their failed rebellion in 1292.
 In comparison to the other branches of the Kőszegi family, Nicholas' branch remained relatively insignificant, as he did not establish an oligarchic province independently of the king, unlike his brothers.
 Nicholas was ancestor of the Rohonci family, which flourished until the mid-15th century.

 Family

 Nicholas I was born in the 1240s into the wealthy and influential Kőszegi family, originating from the gens (clan) Héder, as the eldest son of the powerful lord Henry I Kőszegi.
 His younger brothers were Ivan, Henry II – who were also elevated into high dignities during the age of the late Árpáds – and Peter, the Bishop of Veszprém from 1275 till his murder in 1289.

 His marriage to an unidentified noblewoman produced two sons.
 The elder one was Nicholas II (also "the Rooster"), who inherited his domains and became ancestor of the Rohonci family (then Ludbregi), which flourished until the middle of the 15th century, but was declared disgraced by King Sigismund in 1403.
 According to genealogist Pál Engel, Nicholas also had another son, John, whose only known son Nicholas was mentioned with the surname "Béri" by a single document in 1368.